 >>GRANDMA’s OIL PIE CRUST RECIPE

-The vegan pie crust recipe is so easy and fail-safe so if you are a beginner, don’t worry!
+The vegan pie crust recipe is so easy and fail-safe so don’t worry, you can’t go wrong.

 Can You Make Vegan Apple Pie Using Store Bought Dough?

-It uses four household ingredients that I am sure you most likely have on hand and it is really easy!
+This vegan apple pie crust uses four household ingredients that I am sure you most likely have on hand and it is really easy.

 But if you want to use store-bought dough, I won’t judge you!
 But I can’t speak for Grandma!